 How No-Gi Ezekiel Choke Came to a Spotlight

-Lately, the No-Gi Ezekiel choke came into the spotlight thanks to the efforts of a certain UFC fighter.
-Alex Oleynik managed to pull off a few successive Ezekiel chokes inside the octagon.
+Lately, the No-Gi Ezekiel Choke came into the spotlight thanks to the efforts of a certain UFC fighter.
+Alex Oleynik managed to pull off a few successive Ezekiel Chokes inside the octagon.
 The impressive thing about it was not only the fact that he did it No-Gi, but that he caught it from the bottom.
 Yes from the bottom and from a bad position.
-Alex is a master at sinking in Ezekiel chokes when he is mounted, something not many people can boast with.
-This just further demonstrates how versatile and useful the Ezekiel choke can be, even without a Gi.
+Alex is a master at sinking in Ezekiel Chokes when he is mounted, something not many people can boast about.
+This just further demonstrates how versatile and useful the Ezekiel Choke can be, even without a Gi.

 The Ezekiel Choke

 The basics of the Ezekiel choke (Gi version) are easy.
 The Ezekiel works primarily as an air choke, not dissimilar to an old-school Guillotine choke.
 For an Ezekiel choke with the Gi you need to be in a top position, either in half guard or mount.

 The choke begins with you placing an arm around the opponent’s head.
 YOU’ll want the arm to be as deep as possible so that you can control the choking lever better.
 The choking arm is your other arm.
 Form the mount, for example, you want to first insert four fingers of your arm around their head, into the Gi sleeve of your other arm.
 From there on, you want to thread the forearm of that arm across the opponent’s neck.
 The choking pressure is from the bottom arm pulling on the sleeve, the turning of the palm on the top arm, the turn is towards the opponent’s throat, closing up the trachea and putting immense pressure on it.